george-pov/YTSkedy/docs/api/persistence.md

 current setting, so stored events keep their field list, labels, max lengths, keys, and values after settings edits.
 Rows without `TextJson` are not a supported read shape.

+Calendar event rows can also store `ThumbnailJson`, optional metadata for one current event thumbnail. `ThumbnailJson` contains file name, content type, byte size, image width, image height, update instant, and the internal blob name.
+The deterministic blob name is `calendar-events/{calendarEventId}/thumbnail`.
+HTTP metadata responses omit the blob name, and thumbnail bytes are read only through the protected thumbnail route.

+Uploading or replacing a thumbnail writes the blob first and then writes `ThumbnailJson`.
+These writes are not transactional, so blob bytes and metadata can temporarily disagree if the blob write succeeds and the metadata write fails.
+Deleting a calendar event deletes thumbnail blob bytes best-effort after the event row delete is allowed.

 ## Template Rows